 Mexican hotels may describe themselves as anything from paradores, posadas and casas de huéspedes to plain hoteles, all terms that are used more or less interchangeably.
-A parador is totally unrelated to its upmarket Spanish namesake, for example, and although in theory a casa de huéspedes means a small cheap place like a guesthouse, you won’t find this necessarily to be the case.
+A parador is totally unrelated to its top-end Spanish namesake, for example, and although in theory a casa de huéspedes means a small cheap place like a guesthouse, you won’t necessarily find this to be the case.

-All rooms should have an official price displayed, though this is not always a guide to quality – a filthy fleapit and a beautifully run converted mansion may charge exactly the same, even if they’re right next door to each other.
-The only recourse for guaranteeing quality is seeing your room first.
-You should never pay more than the official rate (though just occasionally the sign may not have kept up with inflation) and in the low season you can often pay less.
-The charging system varies: sometimes it’s per person, but usually the price quoted will be for the room regardless of how many people occupy it, so sharing can mean big savings.
+All rooms should have an official price displayed.
 A room with one double bed (cama matrimonial) is almost always cheaper than a room with two singles (doble or con dos camas), and most hotels have large “family” rooms with several beds, which are tremendous value for groups.
 In the big resorts, there are lots of apartments that sleep six or more and include cooking facilities, for yet more savings.
 A little gentle haggling rarely goes amiss, and many places will have some rooms that cost less, so just ask (“Tiene un cuarto mas barato?”).

-Air-conditioning (aire acondicionado) is a feature that inflates prices – it is frequently optional.
-Unless it’s unbearably hot and humid, a room with a simple ceiling fan (ventilador) is generally better; except in the most expensive places, the air-conditioning units are almost always noisy and inefficient, whereas a fan can be left running silently all night and the draught helps to keep insects away.
-It might seem too obvious to mention, but be careful of the ceiling fans, which are often quite low.
+Air conditioning (aire acondicionado) is a feature that inflates prices – it is frequently optional.
+Unless it’s very hot and humid, a room with a simple ceiling fan (ventilador) is generally fine.
 In winter, especially at altitude or in the desert, it will of course be heating rather than cooling that you want – if there isn’t any, make sure there’s enough bedding and ask for extra blankets if necessary.

 When looking at a room, you should always check its insect proofing.
-Cockroaches and ants are common, and there’s not much you can do about them, but decent netting will keep mosquitoes and worse out and allow you to sleep.
+Cockroaches and ants are common, and there’s not much you can do about them, but decent netting will keep mosquitoes out.

 Campsites, hammocks and cabañas